Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications: Introduction

 Section \ref{sec4} concerns our first main application.
 We study sub-additive numerical functions $\phi$ on an exact category and show that under mild conditions they induce exact subcategories and hence subfunctors of $\Ext^1(-,-)$, which we denote by $\Ext^1(-,-)^{\phi}$.
 See Theorem \ref{subadd}.
 A key consequence, Theorem \ref{thmTony} is inspired by, as well as extends, \cite[Theorem 3.11, Theorem 3.13]{tony}.
 We also give similar results about subfunctors of $\Ext^1$ induced by half-exact functors, in the spirit of \cite{aus}, see Corollaries \ref{half} and \ref{half2}.

 In Section \ref{sec5} we focus on two special types of subfunctors, which arise from simple applications of previous sections.
 Already these cases appear to be interesting and useful.
-The first one is $\Ext^1_R(-,-)^{\mu}$, where $\mu$ is the minimal number of generator function mentioned above.
+The first one is $\Ext^1_R(-,-)^{\mu}$, where $\mu$ is the minimal number of generators function mentioned above.
 We compute the values of this subfunctor on all (pair of) finitely generated modules over a DVR (Corollary \ref{dvr}), as well as for certain pairs of modules over a Cohen--Macaulay ring of minimal multiplicity (Proposition \ref{mr}).

-Using this subfunctor, we prove the following characterization of regularity of local rings, which is the combination of Theorem \ref{regdchar}, Theorem \ref{reg}, Proposition \ref{dvr} and Corollary \ref{ulfaith}.
+Using this subfunctor, we prove the following characterization of the regularity of local rings, which is the combination of Theorem \ref{regdchar}, Theorem \ref{reg}, Proposition \ref{dvr} and Corollary \ref{ulfaith}.
 Note that the regularity can be detected by the vanishing of a single $\Ext^1_R(-,-)^{\mu}$-module.
+In the following statement, we mention that for a finitely generated module $M$ over the local ring $R$, $\syz^i_R M$ denotes the $i$-th syzygy in a minimal free resolution of $M$.

 \begin{theorem} Let $(R,\m,k)$ be a local ring of depth $t>0$.
 Then, the following are equivalent:

 \begin{enumerate}[\rm(1)] \item $R$ is regular. \item $\Ext^1_R(k,R/(x_1,...,x_{t-1})R)^{\mu}=0$ for some $R$-regular sequence $x_1,...,x_{t-1}$. \item $\Ext^1_R(k,M)^{\mu}=0$ for some finitely generated $R$-module $M$ of projective dimension $t-1$. \item $R$ is Cohen--Macaulay, and $\Ext^1_R(\syz^{t-1}_R k,N)^{\mu}=0$ for some finitely generated non-zero $R$-module $N$ of finite injective dimension.